menu

 Reflect Daily

-It is about being aware.
-Some days you will fail.
+It’s about awareness.
+Some days you’ll fail.
 The goal is to notice when you do, understand why, and commit to doing better tomorrow.
+This reflection turns your code from a document into a living practice — and that’s how discipline shapes character over time.

 Review and Refine

 Your understanding of your principles will evolve as you grow.
 Every 90 days, revisit your code.
 Does it still feel right?
+Are you living up to it?

 How Integrity and Leadership Build a Lasting Legacy